-• The maximum impact of the 2013 System on UniCredit share capital shall be approx. 0.73% in case of the potential allocation of all free shares to employees.
-In case of target performance, the estimated impact shall be approx. 0.49%.
+The maximum impact of the 2014 System on UniCredit share capital shall be approx. 0.66% in case of the potential allocation of all free shares to employees.

-At this stage, the 2013 Group Incentive System does not provide for any limitation to the voting or economic rights for the shares allocated.
+At this stage, the 2014 Group Incentive System does not provide for any limitation to the voting or economic rights for the shares allocated.